bunwaylabs/bunway/docs/guide/core-primitives.md

+---
+title: Core Primitives
+description: Explore bunWay’s WayContext, WayRequest, and WayResponse helpers to understand how Bun-native handlers work under the hood.
+---

 # Core Primitives

 bunway decorates Bun’s Fetch primitives with lightweight helpers.
 Understanding these building blocks makes it easier to compose middleware and handlers.